lanc-kim/tip-calculator/README.md

-# Tip Calculator (My First Python Project)
+# Tip Calculator Series

-This is a simple console-based Python program that calculates a 20% tip based on a user's input for the total bill.
+This repository contains two versions of a simple console-based Python program that calculates a tip based on a user's input for the total bill.

+---

-## About
+## 🧾 About

-This project marks my first steps into Python programming.
-The goal was to create a small app to practice the basics: handling user input, performing calculations, and formatting results.
-While I wrote most of the code myself, I used resources like ChatGPT to help me debug and improve some parts of the program.
+This was my first Python project, created to get comfortable with basic programming concepts like user input, arithmetic, and formatting output.
+This will be part of an ongoing series to constantly improve the tip calculator as I continue to learn programming.
+The first version was a fixed 20% tip calculator.
+Later, I built a second version that lets the user choose their own tip percentage and includes basic error handling.

+---

+## 🚀 What's Included

+- **`tipcalculator.py`** — The original version: calculates a 20% tip on any bill amount.
+Completed 5/19/2025
+- **`tipcalculatorv2.py`** — The improved version: asks the user for a custom tip percentage and handles invalid input gracefully.
+Completed 5/20/2025

+---

-## How It Works
+## 🛠 How It Works

-When you run the program, it will:
+### Version 1:

-1. Ask the user for the total bill amount.
+1. Asks for the total bill.
-2. Calculate 20% of that amount.
+2. Calculates 20% of the bill.
+3. Prints the tip amount.

+### Version 2:
+1. Asks for the total bill.
+2. Prompts for a custom tip percentage.
-3. Display the tip, formatted as a dollar amount.
+3. Calculates and prints the tip, rounded to two decimal places.
+4. Includes basic error handling (e.g. if the user types in letters instead of numbers).

+---

-## Technologies Used
+## 🧑‍💻 Technologies Used

 - Python 3
-- PyCharm (as my code editor)
+- PyCharm (code editor)

-## What I Learned

-- How to use `input()` and `print()` functions
-- How to convert string input to float for calculations
-- How to format numbers with 2 decimal places using `round()` and f-strings
-- How to structure a basic Python script

-## Next Steps

-This project was a great starting point for my Python learning.
-In the future, I plan to:

-- Let users choose a custom tip percentage.
-- Add error handling for invalid input.
-- Experiment with a graphical interface or build a web version.

 ---

+## 🧠 What I Learned

+- How to use `input()`, `float()`, and `print()`
+- How to do calculations with user-provided values
+- How to format numbers with `.2f` for currency
+- How to catch input errors with `try` / `except`
+- How to iterate and improve on a project

+---

+## 🧭 Next Steps

+This project helped me build a foundation in Python.
+In the future, I’d like to:

+- Add a bill-splitting feature (e.g. for multiple people)
+- Include a menu of tip options (10%, 15%, 20%)
+- Make a GUI version using Tkinter
+- Turn it into a basic web app using Flask

+---

-Thanks for checking out my first project!
+Thanks for checking out my first real coding project!
+Feedback and suggestions are always welcome.